 Your range extender should now be in synchronized with your router.

 QUICK TIP: In order to make sure that your extender is successfully installed, access your router’s DHCP table and check if the range extender is listed there with its IP address.
 Ping the extender using a wireless computer and check if you can get replies from it.
 To learn how to check devices connected to your router through the DHCP table, click here.
 For instructions on how to perform a ping test on your Linksys device, click here.

 Expanding your network

-Aside from the range extender, there are also other devices available in the market today that can help you extend your local network either wired or wirelessly such as switches, access points, wireless bridges and etc. You can choose which of these products exactly fit your need.
+Aside from the range extenders, there are also other devices available in the market today that can help you extend your local network either wired or wirelessly such as switches, access points, wireless bridges and etc. You can choose which of these products exactly fit your need.
 Click here to know more about them.

 Please tell us how we can make this article useful.

 I have a question about a Linksys product or a Linksys Store promotion.

 Get help with an issue or learn how to maximise the potential of my Linksys product.